wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-learnings.md

 Author: Willy-Peter Schaub
 Summary: Fostering a culture of continuous improvement and innovation through events

-We are invested in and stewarding a number of internal events, such as centers of enablement, communities of practice, dojos, working groups, and external events such as the [DevOps Vancouver Meetup](https://www.meetup.com/DevOps-Vancouver-BC-Canada/).
+We are committed to managing several internal initiatives, including hackathons, town halls, and Centers of Enablement (CoE) that further inspire the formation of Communities of Practice (CoP), dojos, and working committees.
+Additionally, we orchestrate and enjoy external engagements like workshops, training sessions, seminars, and networking events, such as our [DevOps Vancouver Meetup](https://www.meetup.com/DevOps-Vancouver-BC-Canada/).

 > ![Events](../images/ceremony-learnings-1.png)

-You can review [Ceremony Overview](/ceremony-overview.html) for more insight into the latter - in this post I will focus on thee takeaways from hosting public meetups.
+You can review [Ceremony Overview](/ceremony-overview.html) for more insight into the internal ceremonies - in this post I will focus on the takeaways from hosting public **meetups**.

+>
+> **A meetup is a casual event** where individuals with shared interests like DevOps come together to mingle, exchange ideas, connect, or participate in related activities.
+The term "meetup" gained prominence with [Meetup.com](https://www.meetup.com/home), a site that facilitates the organization and discovery of such events.
+>

 # But first, why are these events pivotal?